hayatoito/google-step-tsp/README.md

 - A. Please feel free to send a [pull request](https://help.github.com/articles/using-pull-requests/) or file an issue at [GitHub Issues] to improve this document.

-- Q. Can I use any programming language?

-- A. Yes.
-It’s one of the most important skills to choose an appropriate programming language case by case.

 - Q. Do I have to use the same code for every challenges?

 - A. No.